 - 4. The agreement shall specify the procedures for obtaining an informed consent from each patient involved in services pursuant to a collaborative practice agreement. - 5.
-Informed consent shall include patients' consent to release all medical information from physician to pharmacist and pharmacist to physician. - 6.
+Informed consent shall include patients' consent to release all medical information from the prescribing health care provider or physician to pharmacist and pharmacist to

+- prescribing health care provider or physician. - 6.
 Informed consent shall include provision to allow the patient to withdraw from collaborative practice at anytime.